Tottenham transfer news and rumours: January transfer window 2023

 Milan Skriniar - Tottenham and Newcastle have been linked with a move for the Slovakian international whose contract with Inter Milan expires at the end of the season (Metro, December 19).

-Heung-Min Son - Tottenham were braced in November for an incoming bid for their South Korean star from French giants Paris Saint-Germain (The Sun, November 13).

-Antonio Conte - The Italian manager has been offered a £16m per year, long-term deal.
-However, the Spurs boss is in no hurry to sign (Daily Mail, December 20); Tottenham are prepared to hand Conte a £1m-a-year pay rise to sign a new contract and commit his future to the club (The Telegraph, December 21).
+Antonio Conte - The Italian manager has been offered a £16m per year, long-term deal - but the Spurs boss is in no hurry to sign (Daily Mail, December 20); Tottenham are prepared to hand Conte a £1m-a-year pay rise to sign a new contract and commit his future to the club (The Telegraph, December 21).

 None.